widderslainte/uod/10_people/README.md

 * **Spanadad** -- Maetah
 * **Strasi** -- Mindat
 * **Tela** - Eskla (Maetah)
-* **Thive, Clan of the Raining Fields** - Chlendi - (Cuvauw) - Much of the arable farmland outside of Cuvauw, with a near monolopy of the western lands below the river
+* **Thive, Clan of the Raining Fields** - Chlendi - (Cuvauw) - Much of the arable farmland outside of Cuvauw, with a near monolopy of the western lands below the river.